• Skip to secondary menu

 Arctic Animals – Science Experiment

 I have animal lovers here who have been loving our science curriculum work right now, it’s about animals around the world.
-This week we learned more about arctic animals in the Arctic and Antarctic.
-We are going to experience just how these animals stay warm.
+This week we learned more about arctic animals and this science experiment is perfect for learning more about them and how they stay warm.

 Arctic Animal Science Experiment